 Covers a broad exposure to industrial mechanical systems, including power transmission components, fasteners, tool lubrication and rigging.
 Develops a working knowledge of operation, assembly/disassembly, specifying and troubleshooting of various industrial components and practices.
-Prerequisites: RD 115, WR 115 and MTH 20 or equivalent placement tests scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Apply safe practices when installing and operating industrial mechanical systems.

 - Research specifications and operation parameters of equipment through manufacture literature and documented industry practices.